 Join the Tableau Developer Program(Link opens in a new window) (or use your own server)

-For this tutorial, you will need administrative access to a Tableau Online account or an installation of Tableau Server version 9.0 or higher.
+For this tutorial, you will need administrative access to a Tableau Cloud account or an installation of Tableau Server version 9.0 or higher.

 Get the tools